 If the complainant rejects the offer of three proposed dates, without good reason, the Head of Governance will decide when to hold the meeting.
-It will then proceed in the complainant's absence with written submissions from both parties.
+The meeting will then proceed in the complainant's absence with written submissions from both parties.